afordigital/favicon-generator/README.md

 ➜  Network: http://192.168.1.44:5173/
 ➜  press h + enter to show help
 ```

 Open your browser and navigate to the provided URL (http://localhost:5173/) to access the application.

 ## Contributing

 We welcome contributions to enhance the Palette Generator.
 Follow these steps to get started:

-1.Fork the repository.
+1. Fork the repository.

-2.Create a feature branch:
+2. Create a feature branch:
 ```bash
 git checkout -b feature-name
 ```
-3.Commit your changes:
+3. Commit your changes:
 ```bash
 git commit -m "Add feature-name"
 ```
-4.Push to the branch:
+4.P ush to the branch:
 ```bash
 git push origin feature-name
 ```
-5.Create a Pull Request
+5. Create a Pull Request

 ## Recommended Extensions